1 Organization of the course

 (ref:epiEmbryoLab)

 CpG islands are regions in our DNA that can be heavily methylated.
-They are major regulatory units and around 70% of our genes have CpG islands in their promotor regions7.
+They are major regulatory units and around 70% of our genes have CpG islands in their promotor regions10.
 Methylation of the promotor region is typically associated with a reduction of gene expression.
 In Figure @ref(fig:epiEmbryo) we observe that the CpG islands of a sperm cell are almost fully methylated, which indicates that many genes are likely to be silenced.
-Indeed, a sperm cell has one main function and that is to swim forward and fertilize the egg cell.
 The CpG islands of an egg cell are methylated around 50%.
 Upon fertilization the methylation drops in the blastocyst (an early stage of embryonic development, about five days upon fertilization).
 This is required for the cells to regain the property that they can divide and differentiate to all cell-types of the developing organism.
 As differentiation of the cells starts and as they evolve into tissues, methylation increases again so that the cells have access to less genes and get more specific functions.
-Note, that the methylation status is also passed upon cell division, which leads to invariance of differentiated cells: indeed, a liver cell remains a liver cell upon division and a brain cell a brain cell, etc.
+Note, that the methylation status is also passed upon cell division, which leads to invariance of differentiated cells: indeed, a muscle cell remains a muscle cell upon division and a brain cell a brain cell, etc.

 Epigenetics are also largely driven by ecofactors.
 This can be nicely illustrated with identical twins who have almost the same genome.
 It gets more easy to tell them apart over time due to epigenetic changes that are triggered by the different environments to which they were exposed and that effectively changed how they are using their genes.
 A good example is the difference in skin ageing between twins that had a different exposure to UV radiation (e.g. Figure @ref(fig:epiUV)).